COVID-19 Response Investment Incentive Policy

 Determine if development approval is required the application will then go through the following process.

-- Application lodged with Council - Council grants development approval subject to conditions
+- Development Application is lodged with Council - Council grants development approval subject to conditions

 - Prior to commencement - Check conditions to see if you are affected by any of the conditions prior to commencement of works, or prior to lodgement of building approval

-- Operational works applications lodged - Get all operational works and compliance assessment applications required by the conditions of approval.
+- Operational works applications lodged - Obtain all operational works and compliance assessment applications required by the conditions of approval.

 - Obtain building approval - Appoint a building certifier to assess the building application.
 Approval of the building application must be obtained prior to commencement of works on site.
 Ensure you satisfy all conditions prior to commencement of works/or prior to building approval, or prior to commencement of building work